PureVPN Vs CyberGhost in New Zealand Comparison 2023

 CyberGhost houses servers in only 90+ countries.
 Meanwhile, PureVPN has servers in over 140 countries worldwide, granting more functionality to users in different countries.

-To get a better idea on the performance of both providers, I conducted a speed analysis.
+To get a better idea of the performance of both providers, I conducted a speed analysis.
 This process required the testing of different servers from both providers on a myriad of aspects.

-These include streaming on sites like Netflix, browser the internet, downloading torrenting files, or playing online games.
-For the task, we picked up 4 random servers from PureVPN and CyberGhost.
+These include streaming on sites like Netflix, browsing the internet, downloading torrenting files, or playing online games.
+For the task, we picked up 4 random servers from PureVPN and CyberGhost in New Zealand.

 CyberGhost touched the same tangent, with only a .2% difference in speed loss, recording an average speed of 90.80 Mbps in upload and downloads.